goozbach/StowDir/Readme.md

 ## Changing the PREFIX
 By default it places the top level directory in your home directory (`${HOME}/stowdir`).
+Change the default location by setting the `PREFIX` variable.

     PREFIX=/some/dir make

 ## Cleaning up

 This make file will not clean anything up, you must manually remove the top-level directory.

 To restore the contents inside, run `make` then re-stow your scripts from elsewhere.
+(You should only use `stow` to put things into the top-level stowdir, if you don't you can't clean up and keep things easily.)